ACS-Analysts/training-containers/mod/intro_to_vault/README.md

 sandbox$ vault kv get secret/hello
 ```

-## Build a test app
+## Deploy a test app

-We have a new test class call [HelloVault.java](src/main/java/com/analysts/containerdemo/HelloVault.java) that now
+We have a new test class call [HelloVault.java](../../src/main/java/com/analysts/containerdemo/HelloVault.java) that now
 optionally reads a file to reveal secrets about whoever it says hello to.
 We're using a build process similar to what
 we've done before.
 Notice however that we've improved our packer file to automatically tag and push our image to our
 "remote" registry.